acolistro/tap-room-redux/README.md

 * As a user, I want to be able to click on a keg to see its detail page.
 * As a user, I want to see how many pints are left in a keg.

+## Stretch Goals

+* Add functionality to update pints left in keg with a 'pint sold'
+* Add styling to imply that this is an Aquarium bar with Aquairum theme
+* Add ability to manage aquariums in a similar manner to the way kegs are managed

 ## Setup/Installation Instructions

 Clone this repository from GitHub: